Roy Perry (dentist)

 Roy Prince Edward Perry (1905–1972) was a Canadian dentist, politician, and community leader from Windsor, Ontario.
 He was the first Black Canadian to be on Windsor's governing Board of Control, President of the Essex County Dental Association, and a long-serving alderman for his ward.
 As an elected official, he focused on redeveloping certain areas of the city and increasing recreational opportunities for the local youth.

-He was exceptionally active in the Windsor community as a member of many local organizations, and as the host of a well-known and well-attended annual skating party for local children.
+He was active in the Windsor community as a member of many local organizations, and as the host of a well-known and well-attended annual skating party for local children.
 He was recognized for his contributions locally and nationally.

 Early life and education

 Roy Perry was born in 1905 and lived on a farm in Chatham, Ontario.
 He lost his father at a young age.
 He then moved with his family, at the age of 2, to Windsor, Ontario.
 While attending school, Perry was noted to be an excellent athlete.
 He was involved in many sports such as football, baseball, basketball, and track and field while attending Patterson Collegiate in Windsor.
 During his time on the school basketball team, the team won the provincial championships.
 After graduating, he attended Meharry Medical College where he graduated from the Dental School.
 He then attended the University of Toronto, where he earned his doctor of dental surgery.
 After graduation he returned to Windsor and was a practicing dentist there for 30 years.